FerretDB/FerretDB/website/docs/reference/operators/evaluation-operators.md

 *Syntax*: `{ <field>: { $mod: [ <divisor-value>, <modulus> ] } }`

-The `$mod` operator matches documents where the field element modulo (`%`) a specified divisor returns a given modulus.
+The `$mod` operator matches documents where the field element divided by a given value returns a specified remainder (otherwise known as a modulus).
+The mathematical operation for this is `field-value % divisor-value = modulus`.

 **Example:** The following query returns all the documents where the value of the "stock" field is evenly divisible by 2: